ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

-.. _Turtlesim2:
+.. _Turtlesim:

 Introducing turtlesim and rqt
 =============================

-**Goal:** Install and use the turtlesim and rqt tools to prepare for upcoming tutorials.
+**Goal:** Install and use the turtlesim package and rqt tools to prepare for upcoming tutorials.

 **Tutorial level:** Beginner